Battle of Nuwakot: Battle

 In September 1744, Kulananda Dhakal, an astrologer was ordered by the king to find the auspicious hour to go to war with Nuwakot.
 Before going to war, Prithivi Narayan Shah, tasked trusted noble Bhardars and commanders to manage the state affairs.
 The same month, the Gorkha Kingdom with advisers, king, and 1,300 soldiers went to invade Nuwakot.
-Shah had desired to invade Nuwakot in the wet season because the opponent would not except any attack during the season.
+Shah had desired to invade Nuwakot in the wet season because the opponent would not expect any attack during the season.
 The Gurkha troops disguise themselves as farmers to make the impending battle a secret, and they get to the shores of the Trishuli River.
 Upon getting to Khimchet, the troops faked making a canal from the river to a field, and the opponent did not understand the motive of these farmers.
 The army led by Shah arrived from Borlang, Charange, Tambai, to Khimchet in the fourth day, and they waited at Khimchet for the auspicious day to attack.
 For the time being, king Prithivi Narayan Shah wrote a letter to commander Jayanta Rana Magar to join Gorkha, mentioning his ex-relations, however, he declined to join his side, adding "I am yours, but I have already eaten the salt of Jaya Prakash.
 Now I would die for him".